nilgold/Office-OpSec/README.md

-# Office-OpSec
+# twine-sheets-app
-Twine app that updates a Gsuite Sheets document
+Write to a Google Sheets document from a Twine app

 1. In the Google Drive of a GCP-connected account, create a new Sheets doc.
 2. **In the Sheets doc**, run File -> Import, Upload.
 Upload the provided "Office OpSec.xlsx."
 Choose "Replace spreadsheet."
 Click "Import data."